Core Idea

 Six Sequential Steps:

-Evaluate candidate styles: Assess each candidate architecture style’s support for your top characteristics using the ratings provided in the style chapters
+- Evaluate candidate styles: Assess each candidate’s support for your top characteristics

 - Prevents “architecture by committee”: Where decisions emerge from political compromise rather than technical analysis